 The Main Office is open from 7:45 am until 3:45 pm, Monday through Thursday, and Friday until 3 pm.
-There is a teacher on duty in the MPR from 7:15 - 7:50 am.
-Students that come to school early will go into the MPR until full, then will overflow into the lobby.
+There is an employee on duty in the MPR from 7:15 - 7:50 am.
+Students that come to school early will go into the MPR until full, then will overflow into the Bob Bayne Auditorium.
 Students should stay in building 120 until the bell rings at 7:50 am.
-If students are in building 119 before 7:50 am, they should have a note from a teacher giving them permission.
+If students need to be in building 119 or the Student Learning Center (SLC) before 7:50 am, they should have a note from a teacher granting permission; all IDs and drop off of musical or athletic equipment can be done after 7:50.
 No loitering is allowed on the campus before 7:15 a.m. or after 3:45 p.m.